FATSORT

 NAME

-fatsort − FAT sorting tool
+fatsort − FAT file system sorting utility

 SYNOPSIS